Positionality in $\Sigma_0^2$ and a completeness result

 We are now ready to prove Theorem~\ref{thm:main}.

 \begin{proof}[Proof of Theorem~\ref{thm:main}] Let $W$ be a prefix-independent objective which is positional over finite arenas and admits a weakly neutral letter $\eps$.
-We show that $\fin W$ is positional over arbitrary arenas.
-Thus, \cref{lem:substitute_is_equivalent} implies that $\fin W\equiv W$, which concludes the proof of Theorem~\ref{thm:main}.
+We show that $\fin W$ satisfies the assumptions of Lemma~\ref{lem:automata_to_positionality} which guarantees that it is positional over arbitrary arenas.
+Since \cref{lem:substitute_is_equivalent} implies that $\fin W\equiv W$, this concludes the proof of Theorem~\ref{thm:main}.

 Thanks to Lemma~\ref{lem:finite-structuration}, any finite graph $H$ satisfying $W$ can be embedded into a monotone finite graph $G$ which also satisfies $W$; note that $\lang(H) \subseteq \lang(G)$.
 Therefore